+- 6. Policy statement

-a.
+- a.
 In accordance with the requirements of the National Code, this policy was developed to ensure that the Institute is satisfied that prospective students' English language proficiency, qualifications and experience are appropriate for the course in which they wish to enrol.

+- 7. Scope

+- a.
 This policy relates to students, staff and DHA.

+- 8. Legislation

 - a.
+This policy is governed by the National Code.

+- 9. Policy approval history

+- a.
+This policy was approved by the PEO.

+- a.
 Completion of enrolment form - i.
 An enrolment form must be completed in full before a student's application can be considered - b.
 Submission of enrolment form - i.
 When submitting an enrolment form, the student or agent/representative must ensure that all necessary supporting documents are attached - 1.
 Any attached documents should be originals or certified copies - 2.
 The application will not be processed without the required documents.
 Failure to attach the required documents will lead to a delay in the processing of the application - a.
 If all of the required documentation has not been attached, or if the documents are not originals or certified copies, the application cannot and will not be processed. the Institute will contact the student or agent/representative to discuss the issue, and the application will be put on hold until the required documentation is received - c.
 Assessment of English language proficiency and academic background - i.
 All international students must meet the minimum English entry requirements and academic background of the course they are applying for, based on the assessment level of their country of origin: - 1.
 Assessment level 1 - a.
-English level requirement: no requirements - b.
+English level requirement: no requirements

+- b.
 Academic background: no requirements - 2.
 Assessment level 2 - a.
 English level requirement: no requirements - b.
 Academic background: no requirements - 3.
 Assessment level 3 - a.
 English level requirement: 5.0 IELTS with a preliminary 10 week maximum ELICOS course or 5.5 IELTS - b.
 Academic background: - c.
 Successfully completed Year 12 or equivalent (by providing school reports and academic records) - ii.
 Proof of English language level and academic background is required - 1.
 Proof of English language level can include: - a.
-Originals/certified copies of IELTS exam (or accepted equivalent) results taken no more than two years prior to application - Proof of enrolment (past or present) in another Australian RTO at the level of Certificate IV or above - 2.
+Originals/certified copies of IELTS exam (or accepted equivalent) results taken no more than two years prior to application - b.
+Proof of enrolment (past or present) in another Australian RTO at the level of Certificate IV or above - 2.
 Proof of academic background can include: - a.
 Originals/certified copies of school reports, transcripts, certificates and/or other academic records from previous educational providers - d.
-Approval or rejection of application - i.
-Upon receipt of the Enrolment Form and supporting documents, an interview will be conducted by a member of the Institute's Admission Team or a delegate to assess on student's suitability to the course that you have applied for.
+Approval or rejection of application - Upon receipt of the Enrolment Form and supporting documents, an interview will be conducted by a member of the Institute's Admission Team or a delegate to assess on student's suitability to the course that you have applied for.
 Matters for consideration include, but are not limited to: - 1.
 The student's qualifications, including education and work experience - 2.
 The student's level of English language proficiency - a.
 Where required, the student can be given Language, Literacy and Numeracy (LLN) assistance - e.
 Notification of approval or rejection - i.
 When a decision has been made, the Institute will advise the student or agent/representative - ii.
-If the application has been approved, the Institute will draw up a formal Letter of Offer and Written Agreement for the student a.
-In this section: Information relating to overall administrative and procedural requirements necessary for the implementation of the policy.
+If the application has been approved, the Institute will draw up a formal Letter of Offer and Written Agreement for the student